Last updated on December 19th, 2019 at 10:51 pm

-Sharing your dream progress with others holds you accountable to the promises you make to yourself.
+Sharing your dream progress with others holds you accountable for the promises you make to yourself.

 Success Accountability is the gas that makes your dream move forward.

 Accountability is why I started the 8 Women Dream blog.
 Each week we must write about what we have learned or explored about living our dreams.
-Trust me, as each one of us sits down to write about our dream each week, we are forced to take a hard look at where we are with our big dreams.
+Trust me, as each one of us, sits down to write about our dream each week, forces us to take a hard look at where we are with our big dreams.

-Did we spend the week ignoring our dreams, or did we actively peruse a goal that moved us closer to the images we’ve placed on our dream vision boards?
+Did we spend the week ignoring our dreams, or did we actively pursue a goal that moved us closer to the images we’ve placed on our big dream vision boards?

 Are we making progress?

 The weekly check-in blog posts are like a slap in the face — because we are accountable to someone other than ourselves.
-We are held accountable to each other and accountable to you, our dear readers.
+We are accountable to each other and to our dear readers.

 Many people start the new year with resolutions for the year, but as you move into that year, as a dreamer, you’ve probably set goals–you may even have a dream plan like,

 You begin the year thinking about all the things you need to do to lose the weight, like walk more, join a gym, cut out dessert, drink less alcohol, drink more water, etc.